-Patron PII is generally data about a patron.
+Patron PII is data about a patron.
 Examples include a patron's name, address, email address, telephone number, or date of birth, either alone or in combination.
-Additional data about patrons, data about activity that can be tied back to a patron, is also collected and stored in the System Information Systems and should also be considered confidential.
+Additional data about patrons, such as library usage, is also collected and stored in the System Information Systems and should be considered confidential.
 Examples of these types of data include a patron's circulation history, hold requests, or paid bills.
 For the purposes of this policy, the term "patron PII" describes all confidential information about a patron whether or not it is traditionally considered PII.